 As with other riding mowers, zero-turn mowers are especially prone to tipping and rollover accidents.
 If the driver approaches a steep hill, strikes debris, or if the machine is improperly balanced, the vehicle may roll, harming the rider and anyone in the vicinity.
 The mower might fling debris, or the dangerous underside might catch on nearby fingers, toes, hands, or feet, causing devastating damage.
 In a worst-case scenario the mower might land on the rider, resulting in fatal injuries.

-I Was Injured by a Mower, What Now?
+I Was Injured By A Mower, What Now?

 If you or someone you love was injured by a lawn mower, you may be able to take legal action against the manufacturer.
 Those who design, construct, and market these products must take care to ensure their product is reasonably safe and that all potential hazards are clearly stated.
 If they were in any way negligent in the creation or sale of their mower, they could be held liable for the resulting damage.